Principal's Note - Jan 13, 2023

 As a reminder, schools and offices will be closed on Monday, January 16, for the Martin Luther King Jr. Day holiday.

 We had an exciting week at Holmes this week!
 All rising 6th graders (current 5th graders) from our feeder elementary schools visited during the school day for our Electives Extravaganza, and we had Curriculum Night on Thursday evening!
-If you missed Curriculum Night, all of the slide decks can be found HERE for your convenience.
-Please also feel free to join us at one of our upcoming parent coffees (in-person and online) to learn more about the course selection process for the 2023-24 school year:
+If you missed Curriculum Night, all of the slide decks can be found HERE(link is external) for your convenience.
+Please also feel free to join us at one of our upcoming parent coffees (in-person and online(link is external)) to learn more about the course selection process for the 2023-24 school year:

 • Tuesday, 1/17, 9-10 am